-- 1. Members shall require that vessels flying their flag prohibit the use of large-scale pelagic driftnets1 and all deepwater gillnets2 in the Convention Area. - 2.
-Members whose flagged vessels seek to transit the Convention Area with gillnets onboard shall: - a) Give at least 36 hours advanced notice to the Secretariat prior to entering the Convention Area.
-In particular, Members shall report the expected entry and exit dates and length of gillnet carried onboard; - b) Ensure their vessels operate a vessel monitoring system polling once every two hours while in the Convention Area; - c) Submit VMS position reports to the Secretariat within 30 days of the vessel leaving the Convention Area; and - d) If gillnets are accidentally lost or fall overboard from the vessel, report the date, time, position (using WGS84) and length (metres) of gillnets lost to the Secretariat as soon as possible and within 48 hours of the gear being lost.
+- 1. Members and CNCPs shall prohibit vessels flying their flag from using large-scale pelagic driftnets1 and all deepwater gillnets2 in the Convention Area. - 2.
+Members and CNCPs whose flagged vessels seek to transit the Convention Area with gillnets onboard shall: - a) Give at least 36 hours advanced notice to the Secretariat prior to entering the Convention Area.
+In particular, Members shall report the expected entry and exit dates and length of gillnet carried onboard; - b) Ensure their vessels operate a vessel monitoring system polling once every two hours while in the Convention Area; - c) Submit VMS position reports to the Secretariat within 30 days of the vessel leaving the Convention Area; and - d) If gillnets are accidentally lost and/or abandoned overboard, report the date, time, position (using WGS84) and length (metres) of gillnets lost to the Executive Secretary as soon as possible and within 48 hours of the gear being lost.

-1 'Large-scale pelagic driftnets' (drift gillnets) are defined as a gillnet or other net or a combination of nets which is more than 2.5 kilometres in length the purpose of which is to enmesh, entrap or entangle fish by drifting on the surface or in the water.
+1 "Large-scale pelagic driftnets" are defined as a gillnet or other net or a combination of nets which is more than 2.5 kilometres in length the purpose of which is to enmesh, entrap or entangle fish by drifting on the surface or in the water.

-2 'Deepwater gillnets' (trammel net, set nets, anchored nets, sink nets) are defined as strings of single, double or triple netting walls, held vertically, on or near the bottom, in which fish will gill, entangle or enmesh.
+2 "Deepwater gillnets" (including trammel net, set nets, anchored nets, sink nets) are defined as strings of single, double or triple netting walls, held vertically, on or near the bottom, in which fish will gill, entangle or enmesh.
 Deepwater gillnets consist of single or, less commonly, double or triple netting mounted together on the same frame ropes.
 Several types of nets may be combined in one gear.
-These nets can be used either alone or, as is more usual, in large numbers placed in line ('fleets' of nets).
+These nets can be used either alone or, as is more usual, in large numbers placed in line ("fleets" of nets).
 The gear can be set, anchored to the bottom or left drifting, free or connected with the vessel.